An alternative to OneDrive for Office 365 customers?

 Attach2Cloud is an Outlook add-in allowing Outlook users to attach files up to 15 GB per file (and soon 100 GB per file) (1) to their emails and to upload Outlook attachments to OneDrive automatically or semi-automatically, (and, if needed, according to optional rules based on file size, type, etc.).

-With Attach2Cloud, Outlook users simply attach their large files to their emails, with no limit on the maximum message size or on the number of files they can attach to a given email.
+With Attach2Cloud, Outlook users simply attach their large files to their emails, with no limit, neither on the maximum email size, nor on the number of files they can attach to a given email.
 Their files are then automatically uploaded to OneDrive, shared with the email recipients and replaced by OneDrive shortcuts when the email is sent.

 Users don’t have anything special to do.
 They attach their large files to their Outlook emails just like any other file.
-They can even attach folders by simply by dragging them into their Outlook emails.
+They can even attach Windows Explorer folders by simply dragging them into their Outlook emails.
 Attach2Cloud will automatically compress them into Zip files before uploading them to OneDrive.